Ms. Carroll is a retired paralegal who now works as a certified aromatherapist. She enjoys freelance writing in her spare time.

 Some broad examples of abuse in the workplace by a supervisor towards a subordinate include:

 1. Intentionally excluding subordinates from benefits, activities, or opportunities.

 2. Deliberately impeding or sabotaging the work product of a subordinate (such as setting impossible work deadlines, withholding critical information, not providing enough work so as to create a sense of uselessness).

 3. Removing responsibilities or changing work habits in an attempt to coerce resignation.

 4. Creating or allowing a hostile work environment.

-Examples of abuse in the workplace by a co-worker towards one or more co-workers is very similar and includes:
+Examples of abuse in the workplace by a co-worker towards one or more co-workers are very similar and include:

 1. Intentionally excluding co-workers from activities or opportunities.

 2. Deliberately impeding or sabotaging work product (such as hiding or falsifying valuable information.)